-Use nail clippers to snip off the locking tabs (that Lifehacker video shows you how).
+- Remove the cap with a good, hard twist.
+Use nail clippers to snip off the locking tabs inside the cap.

-Refill the bottle with water and a small amount of your favorite cleaning agent: white vinegar, your favorite soap (I used just a few drops of Murphy’s), lemon juice, bleach, tea tree oil.
+- Refill the bottle with water and a small amount of your favorite cleaning agent: white vinegar, a few drops of your favorite soap, lemon juice, bleach or tea tree oil.

 2. Swiffer replacement pads (wet or dry)

-These paper pads cost anywhere from 24 to 62 cents each — and they get thrown away after one use!
+These pads get thrown away after one use!
 Fortunately, reusable replacements are easy to make.

 For dry sweeper pads, substitute microfiber cloths from the dollar store.
-Secure them with rubber bands, or with clothespins holding the ends of the cloth together on top of the sweeper head.
+Secure them on a dry Swiffer sweeper with rubber bands, or with clothespins holding the ends of the cloth together on top of the sweeper head.

-Once the floor’s been swept, get out the Swiffer and attach DIY replacements made from worn-out washcloths or pieces cut from old towels.
-You’ll need to cut an X in the fabric near the spray head, so that it can do its job.
+Once the floor has been swept, attach DIY replacements for the wet pads to the Swiffer WetJet that you’ve filled with DIY cleaning solution (see No. 1).
+You can make the pads for the wet work from worn washcloths or pieces cut from old towels.
+You’ll need to cut an “X” in the fabric near the spray head so that it can do its job.